 We provide training sessions through various programmes throughout the university, both online and face-to-face, which support our researchers to conduct their research with integrity.

 King's has developed a set of policies and guidelines, based on national standards, all of which support research of the highest level of integrity.
-The Centre for Doctoral Studies and Centre for Researcher Development provide training and support to both research staff and student researchers.
+The Centre for Doctoral Studies and Centre for Research Staff Development provide training and support to both research staff and student researchers.

-The university has a formal policy and procedure for the investigation of allegations of research misconduct.
-This procedure is available, along with advice and support to all staff, students and individuals external to the university who wish to raise an issue about research conduct, on our 'Research Misconduct' webpage.
+The university has a formal policy and procedure to investigate allegations of research misconduct.
+This procedure is available, along with advice and support, to all staff, students and individuals external to the university who wish to raise an issue about research conduct on our 'Research Misconduct' webpage.

-The formal procedure is annually reviewed and updated, where required.
+The formal procedure is reviewed and updated every three years, or as required.

 An annual report on Research Integrity is made to the College Research Committee.

-We work closely with the UK Research Integrity Office, with the Director of Research Policy acting as a member of their Register of Advisers.
-This enables us both to share best practice and gain support on best practice.
-We are an active member of the Russell Group Research Integrity Working Group, and of the Association of Research Managers and Administrators.
-We are also one of the first UK universities to implement a fully integrated online research ethics management application system (REMAS) and we are advocates of this approach and support other universities by sharing good practice on how to improve their ethics processes.
+We work closely with the UK Research Integrity Office.
+This enables us to both share best practice and gain support on best practice.
+We are an active member of the Russell Group Research Integrity Forum and the Association of Research Managers and Administrators.
+We are also one of the first UK universities to implement a fully integrated online research ethics management application system (REMAS), and we are advocates of this approach and support other universities by sharing good practice on how to improve their ethics processes.

 Research Misconduct investigations

-The table below indicates the number of matters that have been referred to the university over the last five years under the Research Misconduct procedure.
+The table below indicates the number of matters that have been referred to the university between 2012 and 2017 under the Research Misconduct procedure.
 Details of matters relating to 2018 will be published soon.

-The Director of Research Policy and Head of Research Policy and Ethics have resolved five additional matters that have been raised over the past year relating to research integrity, but which did not fall under the remit of the Research misconduct procedure.
+We have advised on three additional matters that have been raised over the past year relating to research integrity, but which did not fall under the remit of the research misconduct procedure.